Delivery included to the United States

 Why is blood red?
 Why are carrots orange?
 Who invented the lightbulb?
 Why is the world 'going green'?
 Is the sky really blue?
 And what is ultraviolet light?

-And you'll learn exactly how to make a rainbow - in space.
+And you'll even be taught by a real astronomer, Dr Sheila Kanani, exactly how to make a rainbow - in space.

 Book information